 The 2009 Sacagawea dollars in circulated condition are only worth their face value of $1.00.
 These coins only sell for a premium in uncirculated condition.

-Both the 2009 P Sacagawea dollar and 2009 D Sacagawea dollar are each worth around $5 in uncirculated condition with an MS 65 grade.
+The 2009 P Sacagawea dollar is worth around $5.50 in uncirculated condition with an MS 65 grade.

 MS 65 gem uncirculated- There is strong luster and eye appeal.
 A few light contact marks may be present but they are barely noticeable.